Foursquare’s first decade, from viral hit to real business and beyond

 Fifty million users is enough

-FC: Foursquare and Swarm have fifty million monthly users.
+FC: Foursquare and Swarm have 50 million users [on a rolling 60-day timeframe].
 Is that a happy number, in terms of you being able to get the data you need for your business purposes?
 You don’t need a billion people?

 DC: That was one of the key insights that the company had over the last five years.
 Around the time we split the apps, we realized that we weren’t going to get to a hundred million users.
 It’s just not in the cards for us with these niche products.
 We had to find another way to monetize the assets we had.